Interpolating between the Jaccard distance and an analogue of the normalized information distance: Introduction

-We conjecture that $J_p$ is a metric for each $p$, but shall not attempt to prove it here.

-The way we arrived at \Cref{setNID} as an analogue of NID is via Lempel--Ziv complexity.
+Our main result \Cref{main} shows which interpolations between these two are metrics.
+The way we arrived at $J_{\infty}$ as an analogue of NID is via Lempel--Ziv complexity.
 While there are several variants \cite{MR389403,MR530215,MR507465}, the LZ 1978 complexity \cite{MR507465} of a sequence is the cardinality of a certain set, the dictionary. \begin{df} Let $\LZSet(A)$ be the Lempel--Ziv dictionary for a sequence $A$.
 We define LZ--Jaccard distance $\LZJD$ by